Skip navigation links

 STATIC | TOTAL

-Arbitrary inflow conditions specified after this keyword will be considered as static or total, depending which of these is set.
+Arbitrary inflow conditions specified after this keyword will be considered as static or total, depending on which is set.
 By default, the flag is set to the value from the FREESTREAM keyword.

-HOLD_TOTALS indicates that total temperature and local flow angles are to be held constant.
-HOLD_CHARACTERISTICS indicates that characteristic values are to be held constant.
-The option specified will be applied at all the arbitrary inflow regions in the zone, and will remain in effect for all following ZONE keywords.
+HOLD_TOTALS indicates that total pressure, total temperature, and local flow angles are to be held at their specified values.
+HOLD_CHARACTERISTICS indicates that total pressure and characteristic values are to be held constant.
+HOLD_FLOWRATE indicates that momentum and temperature at the inflow will be held to the values already in the solution file.
+Whichever HOLD_* option is specified will be applied at all arbitrary inflow regions in those zones specified with subsequent ZONE keywords.

-The default for structured grids is to hold characteristic values constant.
+The default is to hold characteristic values constant.

-These keywords only work in conjunction with the UNIFORM, IJK_RANGE, VORTEX, SOLIDBODY, and ROTATESOLID keywords.
+These keywords only work in conjunction with the FREESTREAM, UNIFORM, USURFACE, IJK_RANGE, XYZ_RANGE, RTZ_RANGE, VORTEX, SOLIDBODY, and ROTATESOLID keywords.
+HOLD_FLOWRATE has not been rigorously tested for unstructured grids.

-The total pressure is always held fixed, whether HOLD_TOTALS is specified or not.
-Although the Mach number is specified with the UNIFORM and IJK_RANGE keyword parameters, it may be adjusted during the boundary condition treatment.
+Although the Mach number is specified with many of the keyword parameters, it may be adjusted during the boundary condition treatment.

 The DIRECTION keyword indicates how the flow angle is to be set at an inflow plane.
 The options for setting the flow direction are:

-SPECIFIED Set the flow at the angles of attack and yaw specified elsewhere in the ARBITRARY INFLOW block.
+SPECIFIED Set the flow at the angles of attack and sideslip specified elsewhere in the ARBITRARY INFLOW block.
+The angles are defined in the same way as for the FREESTREAM keyword.
 This is the default.

 NORMAL Set the flow normal to the inflow plane.

-Specifying DIRECTION NORMAL or DIRECTION ALONG will override any angles of attack or yaw specified with the UNIFORM, IJK_RANGE, VORTEX, SOLIDBODY, and ROTATESOLID keywords.
-However, if UNIFORM is used without specifying the flow conditions, the angles specified with the FREESTREAM keyword will be used, and the DIRECTION keyword will have no effect.
+Angles specified with the DIRECTION keyword will override any angles of attack or sideslip specified when setting boundary condition values with the UNIFORM, USURFACE, IJK_RANGE, XYZ_RANGE, RTZ_RANGE, VORTEX, SOLIDBODY, or ROTATESOLID keywords.
+However, if UNIFORM is used without specifying the flow conditions or the FREESTREAM option is used, then the angles specified with the FREESTREAM keyword will be used and the DIRECTION keyword will have no effect.
 The DIRECTION keyword also does not affect flow angles in profiles specified with the USERSPEC, USERCHEM, USERKE, or USERCHEMKE keywords.

-The DIRECTION keyword will not modify the flow angles that are set when ARBITRARY INFLOW is being used to initialize (or reinitialize) flow conditions within a zone.
+Only the DIRECTION CYLINDRICAL keyword setting will modify the flow angles that are set when ARBITRARY INFLOW is being used to initialize (or reinitialize) flow conditions within a zone.
+The reason for this is that the other options are designed for surfaces and may not be appropriate for initializing the interior of the zone.

-The DIRECTION option used will remain in effect for all following ZONE keywords.
+The DIRECTION option used will remain in effect for all following keywords.

 ZONE n